The United States Food and Drug Administration (FDA) regulates

 then President Nixon to call on the FDA to reexamine all

 substances classified as GRAS.
-In 1997, the FDA claimed that they did not have adequate resources to fulfill all the requests
+In 1997, the FDA claimed that they did not have adequate resources to fulfill all the insistence

 that they were receiving for substances to be classified.